copelansam/CSE1321/README.md

 # CSE1321
-## Labs and Assignments from my CSE 1321 class
+## Labs and Assignments from my CSE 1321 (Programming and Problem Solving I) class
 ## Lab 2: A) MadLibs, B) a series of print statements to create a diamond, C) basic math to find the perimeter and area of a rectangle.
 Basic print statements, variables, and arithmetic used.
 ## Lab 3: A) APR calculator, B) GPA calculator, C) total money calculator.
 Floats and arithmetic used.
 ## Lab 4: A) Letter grade calculator, B) Basic schedule, C) Number manipulator.
 Selection structures used based on user input.
 If-else and switch statements used.